 School leaders are bracing for more bad news.

-Walker announced a new revenue limit that would require a $500 per-pupil reduction in property tax authority.
+The governor is expected Tuesday to announce a new revenue limit that would require a $500 per-pupil reduction in property tax authority.
 The limits, in place since 1993, have gradually grown to reflect increasing education costs.
 That part of Walker's proposal alone would reduce the money available to the state's 424 districts by 7 percent, or nearly $600 million, based on a study done by University of Wisconsin-Madison economics professor Andrew Reschovsky.

 Wisconsin's average teacher salary of about $48,000 ranks in the top half of states nationally, though it remains significantly behind the $60,000 average salaries in the top-paying states of California and Connecticut, according to U.S. Census Bureau figures.
-Wisconsin students also rank in the top half nationally on standardized tests, scoring a full percentage point better than average on the ACT college entrance exam.
+Wisconsin students also rank in the top half nationally on standardized tests, scoring a full percentage point better on the ACT college entrance exam.

 Walker's stalled collective bargaining proposal would require state workers to contribute 5.8 percent of their salaries toward pensions and double their health insurance contribution beginning April 1.
 Those changes would be expanded to nearly all other public workers, except those operating under existing union contracts, beginning July 1.